Dirty-World/Dirty-Launderer/CONTRIBUTING.md

-# Contributing to Dirty Launderer
+# Contributing to The Dirty Launderer🧼

 Thank you for considering contributing!
 We welcome all contributions, big or small.